PranjalDhamane/Port4U/README.md

-# Portfolio Optimization App
+# Port4U

-The **Portfolio Optimization App** is a web-based tool built with Streamlit for analyzing and optimizing stock portfolios.
+The **Port4U** is a web-based tool built with Streamlit for analyzing and optimizing stock portfolios.
 It supports both single-ticker analysis and multi-ticker portfolio optimization, using key financial metrics to assess performance, manage risk, and enable informed investment decisions.

 ## Table of Contents
 - [Features](#features)